-BackupEDGE 3.0 - Internet Backups
+BackupEDGE 3.x - Internet / Cloud Backups

 BackupEDGE has three methods of performing backups via the Internet...

-- via any storage device connected to another BackupEDGE-equipped server.
+• via any storage device connected to another BackupEDGE-equipped server.

-You may leverage your Internet bandwidth to perform secure backups, LIVE, to the Amazon Web Services Simple Storage Service (S3) storage cloud.
+• Leverage your Internet bandwidth to perform secure backups, LIVE, to storage clouds around the world.

 A secure, encrypted transport link is always used for S3 backups, and no one can access your S3 backups without your unique keys.
 Microlite also recommends that all S3 users purchase the BackupEDGE encryption option to ensure that all data that leaves your premisies is encrypted while at rest, thus conforming to customer data privacy regulations.